1st Kings Chapter 1

 /bæθˈʃiːbə/ or /ˈbæθʃɪbə/ Bat-Sheva or Batsheva, “daughter of Sheba” or “daughter of the oath” was the wife of Uriah the Hittite and later of David, according to the Hebrew Bible.
 She was the mother of Solomon, making her the Gebirah (queen mother).
 She is best known for the Biblical narrative in which she was summoned by King David, who had seen her bathing and lusted after her For more info click here

-.
-And she came into the king’s presence, and stood before the king.
+. to me.
+And she came before the king and stood before the king.

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here